sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/3000 - table-tips.md

 - Use the table titles or table column headers in the document as descriptions.

-- For more information about how to write descriptions, or "prompts", see [Query extraction tips](doc:query-tips).
+- For more information about how to write descriptions, or "prompts", see [Query Group](doc:query-group-tips).

 - For advanced options, see [Advanced prompt configuration](doc:prompt).